 You might not be eligible for future loans or credit cards, and if you are, you’ll most likely end up paying much higher interest rates.
 Not only that, the amount you can borrow will probably become limited.

-While filing for bankruptcy may be the best financial decision at this point in your life, it’s still important to understand how and why it affects your credit.
+While filing for bankruptcy may be the best financial decision at this point in your life, it’s still important to understand how and why it affects your credit score.

 How to Remove a Bankruptcy from Your Credit Report